 A foreign entity may have its certificate of authority revoked for a variety of reasons, including the failure to file an annual report, its dissolution in its jurisdiction of organization or failure to answer interrogatories.
 The Secretary of State, believing grounds exist for revocation of the certificate of authority, will give notice to the foreign entity at its principal place of business address, and during the 60 days after the mailing of that notice the foreign entity may remedy or otherwise address the grounds for revocation.
-Absent cure, the Secretary of State may revoke the certificate of authority by signing a certificate of revocation, a copy of which will be sent to the foreign entity at its principal place of business address, whereupon the foreign entity's authority to transact business is terminated and, while the authority of the previously appointed registered agent is not terminated, the Secretary of State becomes an alternative registered agent.
+Absent cure, the Secretary of State may revoke the certificate of authority by signing a certificate of revocation, a copy of which will be sent to the foreign entity at its principal place of business address, whereupon the foreign entity's authority to transact business is terminated and, while the authority of the previously appointed registered agent.
 The revocation of the certificate of authority may be appealed to the Franklin Circuit Court.